Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-1.md

 ### Transaction

-Well, the component  instance should be somehow connected to React eco-system and, of course, make some influence on it.
+Well, the component  instance should be somehow **connected** to React eco-system and, of course, **make some influence** on it.
 There is a dedicated module `ReactUpdates` which helps with this.
-As you know, React performs updates in chunks, it means that it collects operations and performs them together.
-It’s always better because it allows applying some pre-condition and post-conditions just one for the whole list of items (chunk) instead of doing that for each item.
+As you know, **React performs updates in chunks**, it means that it collects operations and performs them **together**.
+It’s always better because it allows applying some **pre-condition and post-conditions** just one for the whole list of items (chunk) instead of doing that for each item.

 What actually helps to handle this pre/post processing?
-Right, transaction!
+Right, **transaction**!
 For someone it can be a new word, or at least its interpretation for UI needs, so let’s talk a bit more about it and start from the simple example.

 Imagine the ‘communication channel’, so, you need to open connection, send the message, close connection.
 If you send several messages one by one, so, open connection only once, send all pending messages, close connection after.